CLICK HERE TO VIEW OUR LISTINGS

 Here are some of the typical questions and answers:

 1. How much is the restaurant worth that I’m buying?

 2. How long does it take to close a deal?

 Each state has different rules and regulation regarding the sale of a business.
 Generally plan on a 45 to 90 day closing process.

-There are a number of factors effecting how fast a deal can close:
+There are a number of factors effecting how fast a deal closes:

 Liquor License: some states require a posting be places on the business for a certain period of time before escrow can close.
 That could be 30 days or more.
 While other states there is no waiting period and at the close of escrow you march down and get a temporary license.

 - BULK SALE STATES: there are still a few states hanging on to the old fashion concept of notifying the world the business is for sale in the local news papers.
 This requires about 30 days from start to finish.

 Loan: This is usually the longest lead-time item in doing a deal.
 An SBA loan could take 60 to 120 days, depending on how well prepared the buyer, seller and broker are.
 We’ve done complete restaurant deals in 45 days from open to close.